 - Hasn’t exhibited his work yet, but is thinking about it

-Known for his Texas charm along with his considerable administrative skills, technical expertise, and design talent, Jon has been crucial to the firm’s ongoing work at Quinnipiac University on all three of its campuses.
+Known for his native Texan charm along with considerable administrative skills, technical expertise, and design talent, Jon has been crucial to the firm’s ongoing work at Quinnipiac University on all three of its campuses.
 He has overseen such major projects there as the People's United Sports Center; the new Health Science Center; the Frank H. Netter, M.D.
 School of Medicine; the 2,000-bed York Hill Residence Halls; a dining hall expansion; and two new student centers.
-He has also developed a master plan for sustainability for the York Hill Campus, which features an innovative wind terrace, a geothermal cooling system, photovoltaic collectors and a co-generation heat plant.
+He also developed a master plan for sustainability for the York Hill Campus, which features an innovative wind terrace, a geothermal cooling system, photovoltaic collectors and a co-generation heat plant.

 A colleague likened him to the conductor of an orchestra who keeps all the elements of a project in sync, communicating with and inspiring each section toward a common goal of excellence.
 Jon has worked on buildings that have won 14 design awards, most notably the Neuroscience Center at Cold Spring Harbor Laboratory, a leading biomedical research facility and a Centerbrook client since 1974.
 He was at Centerbrook when the firm was honored by the national AIA with its prestigious Firm Award in 1998.